 - were not enrolled at the beginning of the current school year;

 - have not graduated from high school or completed a state– or district–approved education program; and

 - do not meet any of the following exclusionary conditions: transferred to another public school district, private school, or state– or district–approved education program; temporary absence due to suspension or school–approved education program; or death.

-- The school year is the 12-month period of time from the first day of school (operationally set as October 1), with dropouts from the previous summer reported for the year and grade in which they fail to enroll.
-Some states report using an alternative 12-month period from one July to the next, but the different periodicity does not affect the comparability of the estimates (Winglee et al. 2000);
+- the school year is the 12–month period of time from the first day of school (operationally set as October 1), with dropouts from the previous summer reported for the year and grade in which they fail to enroll;

-- A high school completer is an individual who has graduated from high school or completed a state- or district-approved education program upon receipt of formal recognition from school authorities.
-A state- or district-approved education program may consist of special education and district- or state-sponsored General Educational Development (GED) preparation.
+- an individual has graduated from high school or completed a state– or district–approved education program upon receipt of formal recognition from school authorities.
+A state– or district–approved education program may consist of special education and district– or state–sponsored General Educational Development (GED) preparation.

 25 Ungraded students are prorated across grades in the denominator proportional to known graded enrollment rates, and ungraded dropouts are included in the numerator.